XHJL-FM

-XHJL-FM is a radio station on 99.3 FM in Guamúchil, Sinaloa.
-It is owned by Grupo Chávez Radio and known as La JL with a news/talk format.
+XHJL-FM is a radio station on 99.3 FM in Guamúchil, Sinaloa, Mexico.
+It is owned by Grupo Chávez Radio and known as La JL with a regional Mexican and news/talk format.

 History

 XEJL-AM 1400 received its concession on December 20, 1958.
 The 1,000-watt station, which by the 1960s was broadcasting on 1300 kHz, was owned by Francisco Bartolo Meza.

 XEJL migrated to FM in 2011 as XHJL-FM 99.3.

 La JL is one of three talk-formatted stations owned by Grupo Chávez Radio in Sinaloa: the others are XHTNT-FM in Los Mochis and XHGS-FM in Guasave.